Two days until the fight against Dave.

 “What’s going on?”
-She asked sympathetically.
+She asked, her eyebrows raising in concern.

 “It’s just, he’s left before and I was crushed.
 And now he’s back and I don’t know if I should let him in.
-I don’t want to be hurt again.”
+I don’t want to get hurt again.”
 I explained, swirling my straw in my lumpy ice cream drink.

 “I think that if you love him, getting hurt is a chance you should be willing to take.”
 She answered, and when I looked up at her she had an encouraging smile on her face.